-Once again, I extend my heartfelt thanks to everyone involved for their unwavering support Copying, modifying, or reprinting, is not permitted. and dedication.
+Once again, I extend my heartfelt thanks to everyone involved for their unwavering support and dedication.

 Thank you.

 Abstract of the project paper submitted to the Senate of Universiti Tun Abdul Razak in partial fulfilment of the requirements for the Master of Business Administration